OpenFAST/openfast/docs/source/install/index.rst

 Linux and macOS systems, so the default settings should work as given.
 These settings should only be changed when a custom build is required.

-The procedure for configuring CMake and compiling with GNU Make on Linux and macOS systems is given below.
+The full procedure for installing dependencies, configuring CMake and compiling with GNU Make on Linux and macOS systems is given below.

 .. code-block:: bash

+    # For Ubuntu Linux, this installs all dependencies
+    apt install git cmake libblas-dev liblapack-dev gfortran-10 g++

     # For macOS using Homebrew, this installs all dependencies
-    brew install
+    brew install git cmake make openblas gcc

     # Clone the repository from GitHub using git
     git clone https://github.com/OpenFAST/OpenFAST.git